Report: Free trials push Apple Music ahead of Pandora and Spotify on mobile usage

 In a profile in the Verge, Apple Music executive Larry Jackson described Beats 1 as “the biggest radio station in the world” (although Apple declines to give actual usage numbers).
 Robert Kondrk, another Apple exec, pointed specifically to its strength as an onboarding tool for Apple Music (incidentally eating into SoundCloud’s business in the process), specifically around exclusive content that’s streamed on Beats 1 that then links to streams in Apple Music:

-“Now an audience which once went to SoundCloud to hear the latest Drake music heads to Beats 1 first.
+“Now an audience which once went to SoundCloud to hear the latest Drake music heads to Beats 1 first.”

 Kondrk describes the relationship between Apple Music and Beats 1 like an amusement park — once you’re inside the Apple Music app to listen to Beats 1, it’s only natural you’ll stay in it to stream the songs afterward.”

-Third of all is the novelty aspect of a new app: users download apps but often stop using them after a while, and perhaps the same may go for a certain proportion of people who have downloaded older music apps.
+There’s also the novelty aspect of a new app: users download apps but often stop using them after a while, and perhaps the same may go for a certain proportion of people who have downloaded older music apps.
 Conversely, there may be some curiosity about the newer Apple Music app and people’s interest in trying it out.

 But the same can’t be said for every new entrant music app.
-Tidal, the streaming service that is co-owned by Jay-Z and with a roster of other big music artists among its backers, hasn’t been entirely forthcoming about how many users it has: Verto cites just 100,000, while a report in January, near the time when Sprint disclosed a 33% stake in the business, said the number was closer to 850,000, and Tidal itself has said it’s 3 million.
+Tidal, the streaming service co-owned by Jay Z and with a roster of other big music artists among its backers, hasn’t been entirely forthcoming about how many users it has: Verto cites just 100,000, while a report in January, near the time when Sprint disclosed a 33% stake in the business, said the number was closer to 850,000, and Tidal itself has said it’s 3 million.

 Whatever the actual global number is, Verto said that the users Tidal tend to be dedicated, with a “stickiness” rating of 22 percent, the same as Amazon Music, with an average number of listening sessions for the month at 46, just behind Spotify’s 51.